Want to enjoy Mathical books with the children around you? Feeling uncertain about guiding them through the math-related parts of the book?

 Have You Seen My Dragon (Steve Light)

-NEW!
 Absolutely One Thing: Featuring Charlie and Lola (Lauren Child)

 Max’s Math (Kate Banks, illustrated by Boris Kulikov)

 One Big Pair of Underwear (Laura Gehl, illustrated by Tom Lichtenheld)